Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's over/under is 11.2 points lower than the two team's combined 77.2 points per game average.
+- Saturday's total is 9.7 points lower than the two team's combined 77.2 points per game average.

-- This contest's total is 26.4 points more than the 39.6 these two squads combine to allow per game this season.
+- This contest's over/under is 27.9 points more than the 39.6 these two squads combine to allow per game this season.

-- The Buckeyes and their opponents score an average of 63.3 points per game, 2.7 fewer than Saturday's total.
+- Buckeyes games have an average total of 63.3 points this season, 4.2 fewer than Saturday's over/under.

 Ohio State Stats and Trends

-- Ohio State has played eight games, with five wins against the spread.

-- The Buckeyes have an ATS record of 4-3 in their seven games when favored by 15 points or more so far this season.
+- This season, the Buckeyes have an ATS record of 4-3 in their seven games as a favorite of 14.5 points or more.

-- Ohio State's games this year have gone over the point total in 62.5% of its opportunities (five times in eight games with a set point total).

-- Ohio State is 5-3 against the spread and 7-1 overall when the team piles up over 348.4 yards.
+- In games that Ohio State churns out over 348.4 yards, the team is 5-3 against the spread and 7-1 overall.

-- This year, the Buckeyes have six turnovers, four fewer than the Cornhuskers have takeaways (10).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.